The Hoffman-Wielandt inequality for quaternion matrices and quaternion matrix polynomials: Introduction

 Quaternion matrices and quaternion matrix polynomials have been of considerable interest to researchers in the last few years.
 Noncommutativity of quaternion multiplication makes analysis over the quaternions quite intriguing.
 A good reference for quaternion matrices is the survey article by Zhang \cite{Zhang} and the references cited therein.
 On the other hand, literature on quaternion matrix polynomials is quite limited.
 Recently in \cite{Ahmad-Ali} and \cite{Ali}, the authors discuss interesting techniques to derive eigenvalue bounds of quaternion matrix polynomials.

 Perturbation analysis of matrices over complex numbers and their eigenvalues is an old problem but less studied for quaternion matrices.
-One of the well known inequalities on this is the Hoffman-Wielandt inequality, which says that upto a permutation, the square of the Euclidean distance between the sets of eigenvalues of two normal matrices is bounded by the square of the Forbenius norm of the difference of the matrices.
-A proof of this may be found in Theorem $6.3.5$ of \cite{Horn-Johnson}.
-Possible generalizations of the Hoffman-Wielandt inequality exist in the literature (see for instance \cite{Ikramov-Nesterenko}), where the most general form is known as the Hoffman-Wielandt type inequality.
-This was recently studied in \cite{Pallavi-Hadimani-Jayaraman} in the context of complex matrix polynomials.
-In \cite{Ahmad-Ali-Ivan}, the authors give a Bauer-Fike-type theorem for the right eigenvalues of quaternion matrices and also discuss perturbations via a block-diagonal decomposition and Jordan canonical form of quaternion matrices.
-The purpose of this manuscript is to derive the Hoffman-Wielandt inequality and its generalization for quaternion matrices involving their right eigenvalues.
-We call this general form the Hoffman-Wielandt type inequality.
-We also study these in the context of quaternion matrix polynomials.
+One of the well known inequalities on this is the Hoffman-Wielandt inequality (see Theorem \ref{Thm-H-W inequality} below).
+The reader may refer to Theorem $6.3.5$ of \cite{Horn-Johnson} for a proof.
+The book by Bhatia \cite{Bhatia} gives a detailed account of the spectral variation problem.
+Possible generalizations of the Hoffman-Wielandt inequality for complex matrices exist in the literature (see for instance Theorems $2, 3, 5, 6, 7, \ \& \ 8$ of \cite{Ikramov-Nesterenko} and Theorem $2$ of \cite{Sun} and Remark $3.3(2)$ of \cite{Sun-2}).
+Among these generalizations of Theorem \ref{Thm-H-W inequality}, obtained by relaxing normality of one or both the matrices in the above theorem, we focus our attention to the one given in \cite{Sun, Sun-2}.
+We state this below as Theorem \ref{Thm-H-W type inequality}.
+This was also recently studied in \cite{Pallavi-Hadimani-Jayaraman} in the context of complex matrix polynomials.
+In \cite{Ahmad-Ali-Ivan}, the authors give a Bauer-Fike type theorem for the right eigenvalues of quaternion matrices and also discuss perturbations via a block-diagonal decomposition and Jordan canonical form of quaternion matrices.
+In a recent work, we have also obtained location and perturbation results for coneigenvalues of quaternion matrices \cite{Pallavi-Hadimani-Jayaraman-2}.
+The purpose of this paper is to derive the Hoffman-Wielandt inequality and its generalization for quaternion matrices involving their right eigenvalues.
+We study these in the context of quaternion matrix polynomials.

-We state below the Hoffman-Wielandt (Theorem $6.3.5$, \cite{Horn-Johnson}) and the Hoffman-Wielandt type (Theorem $4$, \cite{Ikramov-Nesterenko}) inequalities for complex matrices.
-The notation $||\cdot||_2$ and $||\cdot||_F$ denote respectively the spectral norm and the Frobenius norm of complex matrices.
+The notations $||\cdot||_2$ and $||\cdot||_F$ denote respectively the spectral norm and the Frobenius norm of complex matrices.